mrsingleton/jour71105/lessons/data/math/averages/01-mean.md

 __Calculate the mean by adding all the values in a range and dividing the sum by the total number of values.__

+The mean is the only average calculated mathematically.
+The resulting figure will be a number, however, it'll very often be an unreal number, not an actual number from among the list and it typically includes decimal digits.

 ## Formula
 `=SUM(A1:A11)/10`